Around wine

 If in doubt, it is better not to decant, the operation can be harmful for old wines!
 The simple act of opening the bottle a few hours in advance and then aerating the wine well in its glass is more than enough in many cases.

-The same goes for decanting, it remains a delicate operation, just leave the bottle vertical two days before tasting, so the deposits remain at the bottom, all you have to do is serve the wine delicately without tilting the bottle too much.
+It is the same for decanting, it remains a delicate operation, it suffices to leave the bottle vertical two days before tasting, so the deposits remain at the bottom, it only remains to serve the wine delicately without tilting too much. the bottle.

-How to recognize the defects of wine (Oxidation, reduction, cork, phenolic wine)?
+How to recognize the defects of the wine (oxidation, reduction, cork, phenolic wine)?

-A corked wine will result in a fairly strong musty, damp smell : a fairly recognizable smell.
+A corked wine will have a rather pronounced musty, damp smell: quite a recognizable smell.
 This defect comes from the chemical treatment of the cork stopper with the molecule of tri-chloro-anisole (TCA).
-The cork has contaminated the wine, the damage is done, nothing can solve this problem.
+The cork has contaminated the wine, the damage has been done, nothing can solve this problem.

-Another common flaw in wine is reduction: a musty, croupy odor, even gaunt meat ...
+Another common flaw in wine is reduction: a musty, croupy odor, even of rotten meat ...
 These aromas are a sign of excess sulfur or that the wine has been too deprived of oxygen.
 They normally disappear quickly with aeration of the wine.

-The wine can sometimes be oxidized (which is not always a fault, this is the case with yellow wines): it will express aromas of overripe apple, vinegar, nuts ...
+The wine can sometimes be oxidized (which is not always a fault, this is the case of yellow wines): it will express aromas of overripe apple, vinegar, nuts ...

-Finally, we sometimes smell strong odors from stable, stable, horse ... this is found in so-called phenolic wines (for which oenologists attribute these odors to mushrooms, commonly called brett).
+Finally, we sometimes smell strong odors from stable, stable, horse ...
+This is found in so-called phenolic wines (for which oenologists attribute these odors to mushrooms, commonly called brett).
 We like it or we don't.
 For some, this is part of the normal notes found in wine.
-On the other hand, other people don't like it and say it's a flaw.
-It must also be said that the levels of perception of these odors vary from person to person.
+On the other hand, other people don't like it and say it's a fault.
+It must also be said that the levels of perception of these smells vary from person to person.

 The basics of tasting

 A complex step that appeals to our senses and our experiences, the tasting remains very personal.
-Knowing how to express the reasons with a certain vocabulary for which we appreciate ou not a wine.
+To know how to express the reasons with a certain vocabulary for which one likes or not a wine.
 We need our eyes, our nose and our tongue ... and a stemmed glass not to heat the wine in our hands.

 It may sound silly to recall it, but a tasting appeals to your senses and we are not all equal when it comes to it.
 Some people have sensory predispositions or have already had sensory experiences in the past (eg a perfumer) which will influence their impressions differently from yours.